 Voters within the District have approved a total of \$20.605 billion of general obligation bonds in five separate bond elections since 1997, as delineated in Table 1 below.
-A total of \$12.927 billion of the approved general obligation bonds have been issued (including the Bonds), with \$7.678 billion remaining to be issued under the bond authorizations listed below (collectively, the "Authorizations").
+A total of \$12.477 billion of the approved general obligation bonds will have been issued upon the issuance of the Bonds, with \$8.128 billion remaining to be issued.